mshayduk/RepData_PeerAssessment1/PA1_template.md

 ![](./figures/unnamed-chunk-15-1.png)

-However, let's interpolate daily activity pattern for missing dates from the closest neighboring days with data.
+However, let's interpolate the **daily activity pattern** for missing dates from the closest days with data.
 If the missing day is at the borders of the dataset (i.e. only one neighbor exist) the daily activity will be filled with the activity pattern averaged over all days.

 ```r
     ActivityDataFilled <- copy(ActivityData)